nicolasff/webdis/README.markdown

 * Support PUT, DELETE, HEAD, OPTIONS?
 How?
 For which commands?
 * Support pub/sub (waiting for HiRedis ticket \#17 in order to add this.)
 * MULTI/EXEC/DISCARD/WATCH are disabled at the moment; find a way to use them.
-* Drop privileges.
+* Drop privileges on startup.
-* Add logging.
+* Add logs.
 * Enrich config file:
 	* Provide timeout (this needs to be added to hiredis first.)
 * Multi-server support, using consistent hashing.
-* Send your ideas using the github tracker or on twitter [@yowgi](http://twitter.com/yowgi).
+* Send your ideas using the github tracker, on twitter [@yowgi](http://twitter.com/yowgi) or by mail to n.favrefelix@gmail.com.

 # HTTP error codes
 * Unknown HTTP verb: 405 Method Not Allowed
 * Redis is unreachable: 503 Service Unavailable
 * Could also be used:
-	* Timeout on the redis side: 503 Service Unavailable
+	* Timeout on the redis side: 503 Service Unavailable (this isn't supported by HiRedis yet).
 	* Missing key: 404 Not Found
 	* Unauthorized command (disabled in config file): 403 Forbidden